 Why You Need to Create Good Goals in Google Analytics

 Previously with goals, you could find out all sorts of details about your WordPress site.
 However, the new events tracking system also helps you uncover the same user behavior on your site.
 For instance:

 - If you sell digital products, you could find out which sources are driving the most sales.

-- If you run an eCommerce store, you could use goals to see where customers are most likely to abandon the checkout process.
+- If you run an eCommerce store, you could use goals to see where customers will most likely abandon the checkout process.

 - If you’re a personal trainer with a fitness blog, you could use goals to see which posts encourage prospects to fill out your contact form.

 Creating the right goals and events to track for your site was very important.
-If you have an online store, there’s not much point setting a goal to track how many people visit your About page.
-Instead your goal should be how many customers buy from you.
+If you have an online store, there’s not much point in setting a goal to track how many people visit your About page.
+Instead, your goal should be how many customers buy from you.